 The new object block is used to create a new object in a given category.

 The Objects drawer of the Blawx toolbox will include one new object block for each defined category.
-By default, the new object block will read "(input) is a (category name)".
-However, the appearance of the new object block can be customized using the category display block.
+The appearance of the new object block by the category declaration block.
 As such, the new object block may not actually include the name of the category to which it applies.

-For instance, you might have a category "person", which has a new object block that reads "(input) is a human being".
+For instance, you might have a category "person", which has a new object block that reads "(object) is a human being".

 The new object block asserts that the named object is in the category.

-The text field must be the name of the object, which must not include spaces and must start with a lower-case letter.
+The text field must be the name of the object.
 Names for objects must also be unique.